 From Barley we head up through some fantastic woodlands.
-We continue, after an initial steady climb, over farmland and onwards alongside Black Moss reservoir before ariving at the entrance to the Pendle sculpture trail.
+Coming out into open fields and then along into another wooded area heading down into a small river valley.
+We continue, after a steady climb, over farmland and onwards, down and along the side of Black Moss reservoir before ariving at the entrance to the Pendle sculpture trail.

 The Pendle Sculpture trail is located in an atmospheric woodland setting where art, history and nature all come together against the stunning backdrop of Pendle Hill.
 Four artists have created a unique and intriging range of sculptures hidden among the trees on the wooded hillside.
 Their work is inspired by the history of the Pendle Witches of 1612 and the nature in this wild and beautiful corner of Lancashire.
 There are plenty of interesting oppertunities for some fascinating photos here.

 After a stop for lunch at the sculpture trail, it's onwards and upwards to the base of Pendle Hill.
 We follow the path along the base of the imposing hill, with more amazing views, eventually heading down to Lower Ogden Reservoir and up through another stunning woodland before arriving back in Barley for an optional welcome refreshment stop, finishing the walk and heading home.